-Dads matter.
-It is crucial for any child to be able to have their father in their lives.
+In most circumstances, It is beneficial for any child to have both of their parents in their lives.
 Fender Law supports the legal rights of fathers in the courtroom every day.
-We proudly partner with Father to Father Inc. to provide legal, social, and employment assistance for fathers trying to stay a part of their child’s life.
+We proudly partner with Father to Father Inc. to provide legal, social, and employment assistance for fathers trying to stay a part of their child's life.
 Single fathers have rights when going through divorce and custody battles, but the court can complicate things.
-We are here to make it simple for you.
+Fender Law is dedicated to advocating for fathers in South Carolina's courtrooms.

 Both parents are obligated to support the child in some way until the age of 18.
 Usually, this is in the form of child support payments from the non-custodial parent.
 The court can change or halt child support payments, but the custodial parent CANNOT withhold visitation due to missed or delinquent payments.
 You can also have child support payments decreased for spending more time with the child.

 If you want to appeal or amend your current child custody arrangement or visitation schedule, you should consult a skilled South Carolina custody attorney.
 Attorneys who are well versed in South Carolina family legal matters will be able to help you figure out your best course of action.

 Providing for Your Child's Education and Welfare